hampoelz/Capacitor-NodeJS/README.md

 ### Custom starting point

 In the [Getting Started](#getting-started) guide, the default starting point `index.js` was used for the Node.js project.
-However, you may want to rename the main script or move it to subdirectories for a better organized project.
+However, the main script can be renamed or moved to subdirectories for a better organized project.

 To change this starting point, add a file called `package.json` to the Node.js project, which describes the project more in detail.
 Using the `main` field in this file, a custom starting point for the Node.js project can be specified.
-This should be a module relative to the root of the Capacitor project folder.
+This should be a module relative to the root of the Node.js project directory.

 The package.json file could look like the following, if the `main` field is set to `./server.js`: